What follows is a collection of some of the things I use in my day-to-day as a working musician.

-I’ve been using Worth for over a decade now and love their heavy tension and clear, punchy sound.
-With a daunting number of tension and size options, anybody should be able to find their happy place in the Worth lineup.
+I’ve used Worth CH-LGHD strings for well over a decade and love their heavy tension and clear, punchy sound.
+With a daunting number of options, anybody should be able to find their happy place in the Worth lineup.

+The accurate and fast Planet Waves NS Micro Tuner was my mainstay for a long time.
 I had the 1st version for over five years (only changed the battery once) and have just recently upgraded to version two for no particular reason.
-The only time it comes off my uke is if someone needs to borrow it.

-Glass files never wear out (or seem to).
+Glass files last mostly forever.
 Even better, they: